locka99/cpp-to-rust-book/09_features_compared/strings.md

 ### Unicode support

+Unicode is a way of accurately representing any text written in any language as a series of bytes in a computer.
+How these bytes are stored is called an _encoding_ and there are standardized 1, 2 and 4 byte encodings called UTF-8, UTF-16 and UTF-32 respectively for this purpose.
+Each encoding can be losslessly transformed to the others with helper code such as the popular `libicu` library.

+Generally speaking UTF-8 is considered the most efficient way to store characters.
+A string like "Hello World!" transforms to the same byte sequence as it would if encoded with ASCII.
+Characters outside of the 0-127 value range require escaping.
+But since most languages still often contain alphanumeric characters and punctuation UTF-8 can still be very efficient.
+But some operating systems like Windows use UTF-16 in their APIs.

+C/C++ has no inherent knowledge of any of this.
+What you put in your strings is your own business and it doesn't care if the bytes are valid Unicode encodings or not.

-C/C++ added Unicode support by creating a wide character called `wchar_t`.
+It added nascent Unicode support by creating a wide character called `wchar_t`.
 And C++ has an equivalent `std::wstring` which is `std::basic_string<wchar_t>`.

-We're sorted now right?

-Oops no, because `wchar_t` type can be either 2 or 4 bytes wide and is a compiler / platform specific decision.

-In Microsoft Visual C++ the wide char is an `unsigned short` \(corresponding to Win32's Unicode API\), in gcc it can be 32-bits or 16-bits according to the compile flags.
+But `wchar_t` type can be either 2 or 4 bytes wide and is a compiler / platform specific decision.
+In Microsoft Visual C++ the wide char is 2 bytes and in gcc it can be 2 or 4 bytes according to the compiler flags.

-A 16-bit value will hold symbols from the Basic Multilingual Plane but not the full 32-bit range.
-This means that 16-bit wide strings should be assumed to be UTF-16 encoded because they cannot support Unicode properly otherwise.
+Oops...

-C++11 rectifies this by introducing explicit `char16_t` and `char32_t` types and corresponding versions of string called `std::u16string` and `std::u32string`.
+So C++11 rectifies this by introducing unambiguous `char16_t` and `char32_t` types and corresponding versions of string called `std::u16string` and `std::u32string`.
+It also has string prefixes for declaring encodings of strings:

 ```c++
 // Wide string with L prefix